Pmcg1/PandS_Project_2019/README.md

 ![Box & Whisker Plots](iris_boxplot.png)

 The plots shown above are separated by species.
-It can clearly be seen that there is little or no overlap between measurements fro setosa as compared to the other two species.
+It can clearly be seen that there is little or no overlap between measurements for setosa as compared to the other two species.

 #### Violin Plots